Epistemology, the theory of knowledge, is practical, and this salon series by Arkadiusz Synowczyk will prove why and how.

 In addition to series tickets, you will get access to our community Discord (with a channel for this series to chat between events)—as well as free salon tickets each month, discounts, free members-only events, and more.

-New episodes are released every second Sunday!
+New episodes are released every second Sunday on 11:30 am UTC-4

-June 16, 2023 | 1.
-What, Why and How: Epistemology and its Fundamental Practical Implications.
-The series will start with metaphysical premises upon which epistemology lies, and the resulting fundamental principles of how we ought to think.
-The topics discussed will include, among others, the fundamental nature of existence, consciousness and the relationship between those.
-This discussion, in turn, will inform our inquiries in all future episodes. |
+The series will start with ontological premises upon which epistemology lies, and the resulting fundamental principles of how we ought to think – “the laws of thought.”
+The topics discussed will include, among others, the most fundamental premises behind logical thinking, the “three laws of thought,” and what basic philosophy of mind can teach us about proper thinking.
+This discussion, in turn, will inform our inquiries in all future episodes.

-July 2, 2023 | 2.
-Inductive View of Knowledge: Concretization and Meaning.
-In the second episode we will focus on an aspect of what an inductive approach to knowledge entails.
-Specifically, we will explore the nature and importance of concretization and meaning.
-This will be done by examining how those two issues illuminate one’s thinking about daily life problems, including psychological ones, and the topic of values. |
+In the second episode, we will focus on an aspect of what an inductive approach to knowledge entails.
+Specifically, we will explore the nature and importance of ensuring that our thoughts are clear and meaningful.
+This will be done by examining how those two issues illuminate one’s thinking about daily life problems, including psychological ones, and the topic of values.

-July 16, 2023 | 3.
-Conceptual Engineering: Pluralism about Concepts and Concepts as Normative.
-This episode will discuss how, given the previous advice, one should conceptualise the world and approach concepts themselves.
-We will discuss the nature of concepts as mental entities subject to normative evaluation and constituting the form, not matter of cognition.
-In the process of doing so, we will illuminate some central issues of religion, psychological problems, ethics and politics. |
+This episode will discuss how, given the previous advice, one should approach concepts – the building blocks of our thoughts.
+We will discuss the nature of concepts as mental entities, which, in many cases, can and could have been different.
+In the process of doing so, we will illuminate some central issues of religion, psychological problems, ethics and politics.

-August 8, 2023 | 4.
-Possibility: Faith, Self-doubt and Values.
-In the previous episode, we will have discussed how we should form and approach concepts.
-During this meeting, we will delve into how specific concepts such as “possible,” “might/may,” and “can,” should be formed and approached.
-In doing so, we will discuss what that implies for our lives.
-Those implications will illuminate, most importantly, our thinking about religion, psychological doubts, ethics and politics. |
+In the previous episode, we will have discussed how we should approach concepts.
+During this meeting, we will delve into the specific concepts of “evidence” and “knowledge.”
+We will discuss their basic meaning, the need to ground our beliefs in evidence, and the fact that knowledge has a structural form.
+In doing so, we will discuss what all of that implies for our lives.
+Those implications will illuminate, most importantly, our thinking about religion, psychological doubts, ethics and politics.

 Already have a membership?
 Sign in to get your series ticket!